dail8859/NotepadNext/doc/Translation.md

 ## Overview of the Process

-1. The strings meant for translation are marked using tr() in source code.
+1. The strings meant for translation are marked using tr() in the source code.
-2. lupdate - A tool that scans the source files for tr() and places the strings in a .ts xml file.
-At this point the .ts file contains only strings that are meant to be translated.
+2. lupdate - A tool that scans the source files for tr() and places the strings in a .ts XML file.
+At this point, the .ts file contains only strings that are meant to be translated.
 3. A translator provides translations by opening the .ts file using Qt Linguist.
-At this point the .ts file contains both the string to be translated and the translation.
+At this point, the .ts file contains both the string to be translated and the translation.
-3. lrelease - A tool that takes the .ts which contains translated strings and converts them into a binary .qm format that can be loaded into an application at runtime.
+3. lrelease - A tool that takes the .ts which contain translated strings and converts them into a binary .qm format that can be loaded into an application at runtime.
 4. Application uses QTranslator is used to load .qm file(s) depending on the locale/settings.
 5. QCoreApplication::installTranslator is used to install the QTranslator.
-6. Result : All tr() invocations of step1 automatically get translations made in step 3.
+6. Result: All tr() invocations of step1 automatically get translations made in step 3.

 ## Reference and Detailed Info
 [Internationalization with Qt](https://doc.qt.io/qt-5/internationalization.html)